leklund/leklund.github.io/source/resume/index.markdown

 * Migrated existing Drupal data from MySQL to new custom PostgreSQL-based CMS.
 * Moved rails applications off of Rackspaca and Slicehost and on to the Heroku platform.
 * Migrated 3 legacy MySQL databases to a single multi-schema PostgreSQL database
+* Converted map data to PostGIS tables utilizing table inheritance to provide multiple geometries per record.

 #### Vetstreet (VCA Antech) - Silver Spring, MD
 Senior Application Developer (08/2011 - 05/2012)

-* Lead development of large scale marketing campaigns using Perl, SQL, PL/pgSQL.
+* Lead development of large scale marketing campaigns using Perl, Java, SQL, PL/pgSQL.
 * Optimize campaigns to run efficiently and quickly against a massive dataset.
 * Design, test, and build Sinatra applications to provide functionality that may not require the full Rails stack.